majbacka-labs/nixos.fi/README.md

 | [launchpad](./nixosConfigurations/launchpad/default.nix) | x86_64-linux | kexecTree | [core](./nixosConfigurations/core.nix) | [launchpad.nixos.fi](http://launchpad.nixos.fi/unknown) | Hetzner VPS |
 | ~~nix-pxe~~ | ~~x86_64-linux~~ | ~~kexecTree~~ | ~~core~~ | ~~nix-pxe.nixos.fi~~ | Public Instance (**TODO**) |

-These servers, as part of the Nix-PXE project, offer iPXE menus and netboot images with pre-determined contents.
+These servers, as part of the Nixie project, offer iPXE menus and netboot images with pre-determined contents.
 The project simplifies the process of setting up and managing network-based boot environments, enabling the booting of NixOS configurations from so-called 'flakes'.
 Stored in Git, these flakes provide a way to declare and manage NixOS configurations in a reproducible and modular manner.

 ## 🔍 Project Scope

-The Nix-PXE project, inclusive of the `pxe-serve` module, allows users to customize an array of menu entries.
+The Nixie project, inclusive of the `nixie` module, allows users to customize an array of menu entries.
 These entries define the contents of each menu, shaping the netboot experience.

 <details>

-<summary> pxe-serve.file-server.menus = [ ... ]; </summary>
+<summary> nixie.file-server.menus = [ ... ]; </summary>
   &nbsp;

   ```nix